hoangduytran/blender-manual/manual/compositing/types/converter/id_mask.rst

 An index can be specify for any object or material in the scene.
 The Object Index can be set in :menuselection:`Properties --> Object Properties --> Relations --> Pass Index` and :menuselection:`Material --> Settings --> Pass Index` for the Material Index.
-To be accessible after rendering, *Object Index* or *Material Index* render pass has to be enabled.
+To be accessible after rendering, the Render Engine must be Cycles, and *Object Index* or *Material Index* render pass has to be enabled.

 .. figure:: /images/compositing_types_converter_id-mask_relations-panel.png